-Students pursuing a Bachelor of Music (B.M.) degree with a concentration in Performance may choose from a wide variety of performing areas, including voice, percussion and jazz piano.
-Students will study one-on-one with a faculty member in their performing area and complete eight semesters of lessons.
-Other requirements include public performance, ensemble participation and study in music theory and history.
+Students pursuing a Bachelor of Music (B.M.) degree with a concentration in Performance may choose from a wide variety of performing areas, including voice, brass, woodwind, percussion, jazz guitar, and jazz or classical piano.
+Students complete eight semesters of one-on-one lessons with the faculty member in their performing area along with weekly masterclasses with the other students in their area.
+Other requirements include a junior and a senior recital, ensemble participation, and additional study in music theory and history.

-Performance concentration students must earn and maintain a 2.5 grade-point average in all of their college work for full admission.
+Performance concentration students must maintain a 2.5 grade-point average in all of their college work in order to receive the degree.

 Faculty members are committed to teaching the individual student, whether in lessons or in larger courses.
-Because developing skills in music performance involves one-on-one teaching, significant mentoring relationships often develop that last well beyond a student's graduation date.
+Because developing skills in music performance involves one-on-one teaching, significant mentoring relationships often develop that last well beyond a student's graduation.